 In Inuktitut language, when a knife is dull, it is said to “have no face”.
 The word “Kiinalik” translates to mean the knife is sharp – or, “it has a face”.

-This new work will premiere at Buddies in Bad Times Theatre, Oct 24-Nov 5 2017.
+This new work premieres at Buddies in Bad Times Theatre, Oct 24-Nov 5 2017.